calebj/calebj-cogs/README.md

 * gallery: Automatically clean up comments in content-focused channels.
 * punish: Timed text+voice mute with anti-evasion, modlog cases, and more.
 * purgepins: Delete pin notification messages after a per-channel interval.
-* recensor: Create inclusive or exclusive regex filters per channel or server.
+* recensor: Filter messages using regular expressions
 * scheduler: Squid's [scheduler cog][squid_scheduler], with enhancements.
 * serverquotes: Store and recall memorable quotes for your server.
 * sinfo: Simple text dump of server and channel information.